 - 1. 17 years of age or older. - 2.
 Free of Active Tuberculosis (may be tested by Academy for Nursing and Health Occupations) - 3.
-Good physical/mental health and ability to meet the attendance requirements of the program, clinical training, and work experience. - 4.
-Demonstration of an interest in the training provided. - 5.
-Proof of High School Diploma or GED or a passing score on an approved Ability to Benefit Test is required - 6.
-Students involved in special grant programs who don't have a HS Diploma/GED or passing score on the ability to benefit test may be accepted, and will be offered remediation sessions. - 7.
-Compliance with the "Drug Free" School requirements. - 8.
-Employment in many health occupations necessitates the ability to pass a Level II Criminal Background Check.
-Potential students with such problems will be helped with exemption procedures if applicable, and if not, strongly advised to register for programs where there will be employment opportunities available.
+Proof of immunization to Influenza - 4.
+Good physical/mental health and ability to meet the attendance requirements of the program, clinical training, and work experience. - 5.
+Demonstration of an interest in the training provided. - 6.
+Proof of High School Diploma or GED.
+If not from the US, it must specify that it is the equivalent of a US High School Diploma - 7.
+Students involved in special grant programs who don't have a HS Diploma may be accepted and will be offered remediation sessions. - 8.
+Compliance with the "Drug Free" School requirements. - 9.
+Employment in health occupations necessitates the ability to pass the Florida Board of Nursing requirements and Clinical requirements for Criminal Background Checks.
+Potential students with such problems will be helped with exemption procedures if applicable, and if not applicable, will be strongly advised not to register for health care programs due to Florida Statute 456.0635 described below.